 Johann ‘Rukeli’ Trollmann was born on 27 December 1907 near Hannover.
 He was a popular German Sinto boxer, who was discriminated against, marginalised, sterilised, and finally deported to a concentration camp, where he was murdered.
 Here, Rainer Schulze, Professor of Modern European History at the University of Essex, shares his story.

-Europe’s Roma and Sinti were targeted by the Nazis for total destruction: upward of 220,000 were murdered or died as a result of starvation or disease.
+Europe’s Roma and Sinti were targeted by the Nazis for total destruction: historians estimate that between 200,000 and 500,000 Roma and Sinti people were murdered by the Nazis and their collaborators.
 Many more were imprisoned, used as forced labour or subjected to forced sterilisation and medical experimentation.
 In the early 1990s Roma scholar and activist Ian Hancock introduced the term Porajmos (also spelt Porrajmos), meaning ‘devouring’ or ‘destruction’ in some dialects of the Romani language Romanes, for the persecution of the Roma and Sinti during the Nazi period.

 Johann ‘Rukeli’ Trollmann was born on 27 December 1907 near Hannover as one of nine children into a German Sinti family.
 He took up boxing at the age of eight, soon competing with the Heros-Eintracht boxing club in Hannover and going on to win four regional championships and a North German championship as an amateur boxer before he was 20.